MrChickenOG/CraftingPopup/README.md

 # CraftingPopup Explained
-If you do not have a crafting table on you and you really need to craft something, just type /craft and a craftingbench will popup!
+If you do not have a crafting table on you and you really need to craft something, just type /craft and a craftingtable will popup!

 # For what kind of servers can this plugin come in handy?
 - HCF